• Skip to primary navigation

 Pinterest image.
 Close up of jalapeno guacamole with text overlay

 Roasted Jalapeno Guacamole is an easy Mexican side dish and dip.
-Low carb, healthy and with a mild spice, it was made for sharing!
-Use it for topping tacos, pop it on toast, in a burger or as a dip with some tortilla chips.
-Quick to make with just a handful of ingredients, this vegan dip is perfect for entertaining.
+Low carb and healthy and with a mild spice, it was made for sharing!
+Oven roasted jalapenos are mixed with avocados, cilantro and lime juice for a zingy and fresh flavor.
+Quick to make with just a handful of ingredients.

-Guacamole is a staple in Mexican cuisine, in fact, it's history dates all the way back to the Aztecs, and quite honestly, no party is complete without a bowl of the green stuff!
+Guacamole is a staple in Mexican cuisine, in fact, it's history dates all the way back to the Aztecs, and quite honestly, no party is complete without a bowl of the green stuff and piles of tortilla chips!

 Ingredients